codedamn-projects/Certificate-Generator/README.md

 There is no limit you can go beyond the mentioned criteria and create additional functionalities

-## Recommended Technologies

-1. Mongoose for mongodb object modelling and effective type system
-1. Tailwind CSS for User Interface

 ## Where to find everything

 Your task is to build out the project as per the provided screenshots.
 You will find both a mobile and a desktop version of the design.

 The designs are in image formats can be found in `/designs`.

-You will find all the required required images in the `/public` folder

 ## Send feedback!